Kanazawa Station

 Nomura Samurai House & Garden

 Nomura Samurai House is an historic home and garden in Nagamachi, a very well preserved district to the west of Kanazawa Castle.
-Nagamachi was formerly the area where the samurai of Kanazawa lived with their families.
-Today the area looks pretty much the same as it did in the Edo era, with canals and cobbled streets that run between earthen tile-topped walls.
+In the Edo era, Nagamachi was the area where the samurai of Kanazawa lived with their families.
+The area looks much as it did then, with canals and cobbled streets that run between earthen tile-topped walls.
 Nomura Samurai House is one of the chief attractions in this district.

 The side gate of the residence and the outer earthen wall